The Future of Work Program is a BHP funded initiative that launched in 2021 to support skills development in regional Australia.

 Advanced Apprenticeship Program

 Similar to the traditional apprenticeship model, students are paid by an employer to undertake structured on-the-job training as part of their course requirements.
-Applications have closed for 2024.
+Applications are now closed.

 Search your postcode